panno8M/godot-nim/README.md

 ### 🟡Never tested yet

 * Destroy object safety by GC
+* Correctly convert between Godot class and Nim object

+### 🔴Still can't

+* Integrate Nim's ref with Godot's RefCounted
 * Instantiate engine class in nim
 * Call engine class method from nim

-### 🔴Still can't

-* Register user defined method to godot
-* Call user defined method from gdscript

 ...And so on.